 Fortunately, you typically don’t need fungicides to treat rust-infested grass.
 Usually, some intensive lawn maintenance will get rid of rust in your lawn.
 Learn more about the steps to treating grass rust in the dropdown sections below:

 First, you typically want to reduce moisture levels that are allowing the fungus to flourish, so hold off on watering your lawn until the grass needs it instead of relying on automatic sprinklers.
-In general, deep but infrequent watering is better for your lawn than frequent, shallow irrigation.
+Deep but infrequent watering is better for your lawn than frequent, shallow irrigation.
 Additionally, water in the morning to let the lawn dry out during the day.

 Next, fertilize the lawn with a high-nitrogen fertilizer, preferably a slow-release formula that will keep nitrogen levels steady over a longer period.
-Don’t go overboard in the late fall, though, since warm-season grasses are about to go dormant for the winter and cool-season grasses suspend their growth.
-If it’s later than September or October, you may want to wait out the winter.
+Don’t go overboard in the late fall, though, since warm-season grasses are about to go dormant for the winter, and cool-season grasses suspend their growth.
+You may want to wait out the winter if it’s later than September or October.
 Chances are that the fungus will die out in the cold.

-Keep mowing regularly, but make sure to bag grass clippings instead of letting them scatter, which can actually further spread the rust.
+Keep mowing regularly, but make sure to bag grass clippings instead of letting them scatter, which can actually spread the rust further.

-Finally, prune back trees and shrubs as much as possible to allow your grass increased sunlight and air circulation.
+Finally, prune back trees and shrubs as much as possible to increase sunlight and air circulation for your grass.

-Although fungicide isn’t usually necessary, the types of fungicide that are effective against lawn rust typically aren’t available to consumers.
+Although fungicides are’t usually necessary, the types of fungicides that are effective against lawn rust typically aren’t available to consumers.
 You’ll need to call a professional and have them apply the substance to your lawn.

-However, this should only be used as a last resort, because some fungicides can damage grass.
-If you consult a professional about lawn rust, they’ll help you create a fertilizing and maintenance plan that will help strengthen your grass to fight off the fungus naturally.
+However, this should only be used as a last resort because some fungicides can damage grass.
+If you consult a professional about lawn rust, they’ll help you create a fertilizing and maintenance plan that will strengthen your grass and fight off the fungus naturally.

 Find a Lawn Care Expert Near You